artisanvaultcode/iac-tf-jenkins/README.md

-# Deploying and Managing a Web Application in Kubernetes with Terraform
+# Deploying Jenkins Master and Worker Instances

+# Credits
+-- Moosa Khalid | ACG Course
+-----Deploying to AWS with Terraform and Ansible

+# Issues:

+-- ansible-playbooks is deprecated in linux 2023